Skip to content

 • GSID_API_KEY: This key allows the validator to communicate with the subject identity service.

-• How to get it: This key is managed by the system administrators.
-Please contact them to obtain the key for the environment you need to work with.
+• GSID_API_KEY: This key is managed by the system administrators.
+Please contact them to obtain the QA key.

 The .env file contains sensitive credentials and is listed in .gitignore to prevent it from ever being saved to the git repository.
 Never share this file or commit it.